MiSTer-devel/Hardware_MiSTer/README.md

 Some quick notes:
 * **There are no notches/dents on 40pin connectors, so pay attention how you plug the daughter boards!** It's easy to plug it backward or shifted - **this may damage DE10-nano board**.
 Make sure PIN1 on one board is matched to PIN1 on other board.
 You may refer to pictures in images directory.
 * It's preferred to order 1.6mm PCB thickness.
 I've tried 0.8mm and found no improvements in any aspect.
 Thinner PCB are harder to handle and more fragile.
-For SDRAM shield 0.6-0.8mm is more convenient, though.
 * SDRAM uses [AS4C16M16SA-6TCN](http://www.mouser.tw/Search/ProductDetail.aspx?R=AS4C16M16SA-6TCNvirtualkey56240000virtualkey913-4C16M16SA-6TCN) chip.
 It's strongly suggested to use exactly this chip.
 Usually other similar projects use older chip MT48LC16M16A2, but it doesn't work well on this project.
 Maximum clock achieved on MT48LC16M16A2 is 60MHz which is not acceptable for most projects.
 It's unclear which exact problem prevents